 The main active work of the Sisters is to offer hospitality to those who want to “Come apart” for a while on retreat, or for a time of quiet.
 We were founded to provide a retreat house for women, the first of it’s kind, in 1866.
 By the example of Martha and Mary, of the Biblical house of Bethany, we try to maintain a balance of work and prayer, and offer hospitality as they did.

 A number of Sisters have received training in Spiritual Direction, and different aspects of retreat work, which includes leading Quiet Days and preaching.

 The House of Bethany itself is a resource for the parishes.
 The Sisters welcome those who join them in their daily worship in Chapel, they provide a prayerful environment for meetings of church groups of various kinds, parish away days, prayer groups and Julian meetings.
 The Sisters host a monthly programme of Open Quiet Days (see our Home page for dates) which always welcomes newcomers.
-The library is available to those who wish to use the resources and study – it houses the library belonging to the Portsmouth Diocese Readers’ Training Course.
+The library is available to residential guests and visitors.

 In the 1980’s the Community was invited by the then Bishop of Portsmouth, the Rt Revd Timothy Bavin, to be a praying presence within his Diocese, there being no presence of the Anglican Religious Life within the Diocese at that time.
 The House of Bethany was first opened in 1986, and since 1998 it has been the home of all the Sisters.